-Along with many different rules, 21 also has a variety of names that people might use to refer to the same basketball game.
+Along with many different rules, twenty-one (21) also has a variety of names that people might use to refer to the same basketball game.
 If your opponents don’t know the game of 21, you can ask if they’ve ever played cutthroat, hustle, tip-it, noyceball, roughhouse, scutter, rough, or rebound.
 These alternative names of a game will provide a good reference point for them.

 - No teams, “one against all” basketball game